-- Sentinel Small Company The investment seeks growth of capital.
-The fund normally invests at least 80% of its net assets in small-capitalization companies.
+- There are currently 2 funds underperforming their benchmarks on both a 3 & 5 year basis. - Sentinel Small Company The investment seeks growth of capital.
+The fund invests at least 80% of its net assets in small-capitalization companies.
 Small capitalization companies are companies that have, at the time of purchase, market capitalizations of less than \$4 billion.
-It may invest without limitation in foreign securities, although only where the securities are trading in the U.S. or Canada and only where trading is denominated in U.S. or Canadian dollars.
-The fund may invest up to 25% of its assets in securities within a single industry.
-Although the fund may invest in any economic sector, at times it may emphasize one or more particular sectors. - On March 31, 2013, Jason Ronovech came on board as lead manager of the fund; he joined existing manager Carole Hersam.
+It invests primarily in common stocks of small companies that Sentinel believes are high quality, have superior business models, solid management teams, sustainable growth potential and are attractively valued.
+The fund may invest without limitation in foreign securities, although only where the securities are trading in the U.S. or Canada and only where trading is denominated in U.S. or Canadian dollars. - On March 31, 2013, Jason Ronovech came on board as lead manager of the fund; he joined existing manager Carole Hersam.
 Hersam is the most tenured on the fund starting out as an analyst back in 2004 and is familiar with the high quality strategy employed here.
 Ronovech has previously been both a research analyst and portfolio manager with Paradigm Funds who ran a similar high quality strategy in the small and mid cap space.
-The co-managers are aided by 2 dedicated analysts to help with research. - The current strategy has not changed with recent portfolio management changes, it is still focused on stocks that are growing nicely but also feature strong returns on capital and competitive advantages.
+The comanagers are aided by 2 dedicated analysts to help with research. - The current strategy has not changed with recent portfolio management changes, it is still focused on stocks that are growing nicely but also feature strong returns on capital and competitive advantages.
 This conservative strategy has the managers look for recurring stable revenue streams in companies that aren't too capital-intensive.
 They use a disciplined value process and only buy stocks trading below what they estimate their fair market value to be; they also have a disciplined sell process and will only get rid of stocks that exceed their estimated value. - The conservative nature of the strategy has resulted in a fund with a higher average market cap than its small cap growth peers.
 The fund also tends to lean more toward the blend small cap index rather than growth small cap index.
-In addition, the fund does not make really dramatic sector bets and the portfolios average price/earnings and price/sales ratios will also tend to be lower than the category and the benchmark. - At the end of the fourth quarter of 2013, the fund had underperformed the Morningstar Small Cap Growth peer group by over 500 basis points.
-With the conservative nature of the fund, that is not really to be unexpected.
-The fund will typically outperform in down markets, while underperforming in up markets.
-While it is difficult to access the ability of the managers due to the short time frame the duo has been in charge of the fund; Both Hersam and Ronovech have a lot to prove here.
+In addition, the fund does not make really dramatic sector bets and the portfolios average price/earnings and price/sales ratios will also tend to be lower than the category and the benchmark. - At the end of the 3rd quarter of 2014, the fund underperformed the Morningstar Small Cap Growth peer group with a return of -6.45% vs. -5.80%.
+This is the first negative quarter the fund has had this year and in fact it is outperforming the peer group on a year-to-date basis by 3.09%.
+While it is difficult to access the ability of the managers due to the short time frame the duo has been in charge of the fund; Both Hersam and Ronovech have a lot to prove here to keep investors happy.